Mauerweging

 November 8, 2020 Berlin Mauerweg Cold War Cal Flyn Spanish Civil War

 I’m too young to remember the Berlin Wall.
-I was five years old when it came down, an age when you’re hardly concerned with tectonic shifts in world history.
-And yet it’s been a phantom presence in my life for as long as I can think: “Die Mauer” (just like “Der Krieg”)1 was a fixture of growing up in Western Germany, something that came up all the time and that I only gradually came to understand.2
+I was four years old when it came down, an age when you’re hardly concerned with tectonic shifts in world history.
+And yet it’s been a phantom presence in my life for as long as I can think: Die Mauer (just like Der Krieg)1 was a fixture of growing up in Western Germany, something that came up all the time and that I only gradually came to understand2.

 It’s hard to understand, conceptually, what the wall meant: It wasn’t a divider between two halves, like the barrier between East and West Germany that’s colloquially (and confusingly also called the Wall).
 It’s better to think of it as an enclosure around West Berlin, sequestering the capital enclave from the surrounding East Germany: A 155km border demarcation, of which 43 kilometers cut right through the city.

-It also wasn’t just a wall but two different ones with a 70m “death strip” in between, which the author Cal Flyn aptly described as “sloughed bare and spotlit (not to mention trip-wired, booby-trapped and patrolled by East German soldiers with a shoot-to-kill policy”.
+It also wasn’t just a wall but two different ones with a 70m death strip” in between, which the author Cal Flyn aptly described as sloughed bare and spotlit (not to mention trip-wired, booby-trapped and patrolled by East German soldiers with a shoot-to-kill policy)”.
 It must have been terrifying.

 Late last summer, I first read about the Mauerweg, a path that’s been preserved along the entire perimeter of the former wall.
-While much of the former death strip has been filled in, making it more and more like the rest of the city, the Mauerweg still cuts through the city, letting you experience the wall—if not in its rigid reality, then it its sheer expanse.
+While much of the former death strip has been filled in, making it more and more like the rest of the city, the Mauerweg still cuts through the city, letting you experience the wall—if not in its rigid reality, then in its sheer expanse.

 Once I had told Flo about the Mauerweg, we decided to cycle it all.
 Then I had an unfortunate bike crash, needed time to recover, and it was only now that we got to try, hampered somewhat by the cold weather, the wet leaves, and the short days.
 Still—we decided to do the whole treck on two consecutive Saturdays.

 The experience is surreal: Quite obviously, you never stray too far from the city, always hugging Berlin’s hinterlands.
-The city itself, following its expansion in the 1920s, has a surprising amount of wilderness in its periphery, no doubt preserved by 28 years of forcible division.
+The city itself, following its expansion in the 1920s, has a surprising amount of nature in its periphery, no doubt preserved by 28 years of forcible division.

 For that reason much of the Mauerweg leads through what feels like a corridor of wilderness, occasionally swerving into city streets, then back onto open fields, along rivers and forests, until it finally opens up into the city proper, cutting right through the center, spitting you out at the Brandenburg Gate.